DimPaDev/nw-vue-minimal/README.md

-# vue-minimal
+# nw-vue-minimal
-A preconfigured vue.js minimal boilerplate using webpack to get started easily with sane defaults.
+A preconfigured vue.js minimal boilerplate using webpack to get started easily in your NW.Js application with sane defaults.